The spice capsicum, the fruits of the genus

-very popular food additive in many parts of the world, valued for the important sensory
+very popular food additive in many parts of the world.
+It is valued for the important sensory

 attributes of color, pungency, and aroma.
 A large number of varieties of cayenne